Krasutski/mazda_tape_deck_emulator/README.md

 ##Hardware

-Implementation Tape emulator based on [Arduino micro pro 5V](https://www.sparkfun.com/products/11098) and power converter(12v to 5v).
+Implementation the tape emulator based on [Arduino micro pro 5V](https://www.sparkfun.com/products/11098) hardware.
+This device is popular and is available in almost any electrical store also easy to programming.

+The device used 5V for powered and easy way to get it this use readymade board with LM7805 voltage regulator(analogue L7805, 78L05, REG1117-5, AMS1117-5 ) or simular boards also you can use board from "cigarette lighter to USB" device.
+I am using part of the __"MB102 Breadboard Power Supply Module 3.3V 5V"__ board, just google it.